Blue-Grey All-American Bowl: North 35, South 0

 Promising prospect Grant Kingston put the finishing touches on the win for the South.
 He scored on a pair of 1-yard touchdown runs toward the end of the fourth quarter for the final margin of victory.

-Down in the trenches, on the offensive side for the South, North Carolina commit Tyler Pritchett, Air Force commit Zach Lyle and Conference USA target DeVonta Davidson did their respective jobs.
+Down in the trenches, particularly when it comes to the South, North Carolina commit Tyler Pritchett, Air Force commit Zach Lyle and Pac-12 Conference target D.J.
+Davidson did their respective jobs.

 Colorado commit Craig Watts, and ACC targets Val Mayes and Khris Pam did well for the South.
 Air Force commit John Chiaramonte was a force, and that’s with Stanford commit Bo Peek largely limited.

 All eyes were seemingly on ACC target Landon Holden at linebacker at the second level for the South.
 Nevertheless, rising recruit Robert Green was in the running for the Defensive MVP.